 This summer I worked as an economic and political analyst at the U.S. Embassy in Quito, Ecuador.
 In my spare time, I traveled all over the country visiting nascent and isolated Jewish communities as the Latin American Coordinator (and board member) for Kulanu.
 I met, taught, and interviewed Ecuadorian Jews in Quito, Guayaquil, Cuenca, Ambato, Banos, Huaquillas, and Santa Rosa.
 In addition to learning about the needs and aspirations of these Jewish communities, I also focused my interviews on the intersection of politics and religion in Ecuador as part of the research needed for my senior thesis at the University of Pennsylvania.

-I arrived in Guayaquil in early May and spent the greater part of a week living at the Shtibel Igualtaria, which also happens to be the apartment of David and Monica Defranc, two congregants of the community.
-Because of his prior visits to Ecuador, Rabbi Mejia put me in touch with several Jewish communities in Ecuador and facilitated my stay at the Defranc house.
-The Defrancs, along with four other families in the Shtibel, have spent nearly a decade on their journey from Christianity to Judaism.
+I arrived in Guayaquil in early May and spent the greater part of a week living at the Shtibel Igualtaria, which also happens to be the apartment of a local couple, two congregants of the community.
+Because of his prior visits to Ecuador, Rabbi Mejia put me in touch with several Jewish communities in Ecuador and facilitated my stay at the couple’s house.
+They, along with four other families in the Shtibel, have spent nearly a decade on their journey from Christianity to Judaism.